 The 2022 TAS Field School in Kerrville will also offer a unique opportunity to participate in a cemetery workshop hosted by the Texas Historical Commission’s Cemetery Preservation Program.
 The workshop will include on-site, hands-on learning opportunities covering cemetery topics such as research, site recording, archeological investigations, preservation, remote sensing demonstrations, and tours of local cemeteries with various challenges and/or cultural influences.
 This low-impact workshop will be offered during our workday on Monday, Tuesday, or Wednesday and participants of any skill level can join us for one or two days.
 If you are interested in attending any of the cemetery activities, you will need to complete the workshop registration form by clicking on the link in your registration confirmation email.
 This workshop has an enrollment limit, so please register early if you are interested.

-All are invited to compete in the sixth annual field school Archeolympics on Wednesday.
+All are invited to compete in the seventh annual field school Archeolympics on Wednesday.
 Archeolympics are a series of games and activities designed mostly to test knowledge of tasks, or skills, that prehistoric people relied on for daily survival, such as hunting skills and fire starting.
 This event is all about having fun and learning about ancient lifeways.
 This year we will have three primitive skill events, Friction Fire Starting, Atlatl and Rabbit Stick throwing.
 We may also have a couple of other events, Cordage Making and 1-x-1 m Unit Layout.
 Sign-up sheets will be available during Field School and we look forward to having lots of folks give it a try.
 For fire starting, participants must provide their own spindle, hearth board, and kindling.
 Both hand and bow drills are fine and the first person to produce a visible flame will be the winner.
 Rabbit stick throwing will have two categories, youth 12 and under and adult 13 and over.
 Soccer balls will be used as targets simulating small game and scoring will be for accuracy.
 Rabbit Sticks will be provided but you may bring your own.
 The Atlatl competition will be divided into novice and skilled classes.
 We will probably have enough darts for all but if you have an atlatl and darts, please bring them.
 There will also be a team contest with 2-5 person teams.
 Targets will be set up on hay bales and again, accuracy will determine winners.
 If you have your own atlatl or darts, consider bringing them.